 Example 4: And in 1922 when Norris preached against the theory of evolution, he had a delegation of monkeys “in full dress” (“hair, legs, tail and all”) imported from the zoo.
 Clip is from the Star-Telegram.

 Like most churches of the time, First Baptist did not have a permanent home in the beginning.
-Members met in the homes of congregation members or in rented spaces.
+The congregation met in the homes of members or in rented spaces.

 And lo, the cattle did low: In the beginning the congregation in its new home had to endure dust and noise created by cattle drives moving north on Jennings Street along the Chisholm Trail.